r-devel/translations/Conventions-for-translations.md

 Clarity is paramount in translations.
 Make sure the translated message is clear and easy to understand.
 Avoid overly complex or verbose translations.

-4. Use Formal Arabic:
+4. Use Formal:

-When translating messages for a general audience or professional context, use Modern Standard Arabic (MSA) or Formal Arabic.
-Avoid using dialects unless the message is for a specific region where a particular dialect is preferred.
+When translating messages for a general audience or professional context, use formal languange.

 5. Consistency: